nikhil3324/SWECHA/README.md

 Install bower: `npm install -g bower`.

 #### Step 3
-Go to the root of RADIX_SUBTHEME_NAME theme and run the following commands: `npm run setup`.
+Go to the root of MasRadix theme and run the following commands: `npm run setup`.

 #### Step 4
 Update `browserSyncProxy` in **config.json**.